Down Payment: What Is It And How Does It Work?

-If you’re ready to put renting behind you and buy your own home, a great first step is to save for a down payment.
+If you’re ready to put renting behind you and try your hand at buying a house, a great first step is to save for a down payment.
 But how much money do you need?
 How can you save for a down payment?
 Why do you need a down payment at all?

-We’ve created a quick guide that will help you understand down payments, why they’re required, and how much you should put down.
+We’ve created a quick guide that will help you understand down payments, why they’re usually required and how much you should put down to buy a home.

 Down Payment Definition

 A down payment on a house is the cash that the buyer pays upfront in a real estate transaction and other large purchases.
 Down payments are typically a percentage of the purchase price and ranges from as little as 3% to as much as 20% for a property being used as a primary residence.

-The down payment required is usually a percentage of the purchase price of the home.
-The down payment might be as little as 3% or as much as 20%.
-The required down payment is usually determined by the type of loan you choose, but your financial situation and the type of property you’re buying (whether it’s your primary home, an investment property, etc.) might also play a role in how much you have to put down.
+The required down payment is usually determined by the type of mortgage you choose, but your financial situation and the type of property you’re buying (whether it’s your primary residence or an investment property, for example).